thingsboard/thingsboard.github.io/_includes/docs/user-guide/tbel.md

 ```
 {: .copy-code}

-Note the lack of semi-colon after 'a + b'.
+Note the lack of a semi-colon after 'a + b'.
 New lines are not substitutes for the use of the semi-colon in MVEL.

 #### Value Coercion